How Ukraine’s Sumy is rebuilding after the deadliest Russian attack this year

 How residents of Ukraine’s Sumy are rebuilding after the deadliest Russian attack this year

 Just days ago, Putin’s forces targeted Sumy’s city centre in back-to-back missile strikes, killing 35 people and injuring over 100.
-It marked the deadliest attack on Ukrainian civilians this year.
+It marked the deadliest attack on Ukrainian civilians this year, writes Samya Kullab and Yehor Konovalov

 The bustle of daily life in Ukraine’s Sumy makes it hard to believe that its people have faced a constant threat of death since Russia invaded their country three years ago.